Building: What's the big deal for the environment? | DW | 06.10.2021

 It's true that windows and walls don't belch out fumes while we're going about our lives inside.
 In fact, in and of itself, the stuff we use to make our buildings is relatively inoffensive.

-But the actual act of putting up a new building requires vast amounts of energy and releases tons of carbon emissions.
-So many tons, in fact, that the construction industry is to blame for around 10%-15% of the world's total CO2 output — depending how the environmental cost is calculated.
+But the act of putting up a new building requires vast amounts of energy and releases tons of carbon emissions.
+So many tons, in fact, that the UN Environment Program (UNEP) has said the construction industry is to blame for around 10%-15% of the world's total CO2 output — depending how the environmental cost is calculated.

 Most of that is derived from the manufacture of iron, steel and cement.
 Yep, cement.
 It might look like a gritty gray mass with nothing to hide but air bubbles, but the cement industry is a big old polluter.
-If it were a country, so the saying goes these days, it would be the third most determined emitter, after China and the United States, which still top those particular charts.
+Think tank Chatham House found that if the industry were a country, so to speak, it would be the third most determined emitter, after China and the United States, which still top those particular charts.

 But the building sector has also been booming in other parts of Asia and in rapidly growing cities in Africa.
 Although COVID forced a slowdown, things are starting to pick up again and with governments eager to give the industry a boost, analysts expect a recovery isn't far off.